 Pilates is a form of exercise that was developed by Joseph Pilates in 1920, originally it was a programmed rehabilitation session for prisoners who need to move their bodies during sedentary life inside captivity.
-In today scenario where Pilatehas gain popularity, many modern variations of Pilate can be seen as practiced in Pilate classes in Delhi too.
-Even though this has been developed as an effective tool of active fitness yet it has been tagged as the alternative to regular exercise which is not true.
-Through this article, we will try to bust out a few conventional myths around Pilates.
+In today’s scenario where Pilatehas gained popularity, many modern variations of Pilate can be seen as practiced in Pilate classes in Delhi too.
+Even though this has been developed as an effective tool for active fitness yet it has been tagged as the alternative to regular exercise which is not true.
+Through this article, we will try to bust out a few conventional myths about Pilates.

 How unfair it is to tag this wonderful form of exercise to only one gender.
 Just because Pilates acts marvelously on your abdominal muscle and pelvic girdle does not mean it’s only for the well-toned waist of females.
-Yes, it’s true that Pilates is helpful in pregnant women and enhance the reproductive functions but this activity cannot be restricted only to women.
-Truth is plenty of male athletes use Pilates for developing core strength to their bodies.
-Pilates maintain the flexibility and muscle function that’s why they are so famous among celebrities also…ever checked out Hugh Grant Instagram, it full of his Pilates video.
+Yes, it’s true that Pilates is helpful in pregnant women and enhances their reproductive functions but this activity cannot be restricted only to women.
+Truth is plenty of male athletes use Pilates for developing core strength in their bodies.
+Pilates maintain flexibility and muscle function that’s why they are so famous among celebrities also…ever checked out Hugh Grant’s Instagram, it is full of his Pilates video.

 Yes, there are few machines available for practicing Pilates; like the reformer, the Wunda chair or bar, and straps but the truth is equally productive session can be done on the simple mat itself.
 All you need is to push your muscle through these specially designed exercises.
 Basic exercises are incorporated in a way so that they can be performed on the floor.

-One sees Pilates as only secondary exercise which is done by diseased or restricted people like the one suffering from hypertension and pregnancy, but an intense session of Pilates exercises burn the sweat as much as in any fitness routine and you will ultimately lose weight also.
-If done regularly along with cardiovascular routine you might feel the change early.
+One sees Pilates as the only secondary exercise which is done by diseased or restricted people like the one suffering from hypertension and pregnancy, but an intense session of Pilates exercises burns the sweat as much as in any fitness routine and you will ultimately lose weight also.
+If done regularly along with a cardiovascular routine you might feel the change early.

-Pilate classes in Delhi, focus on the additional benefits of the Pilate that is more than just working off your rectus abdominal muscle.
+Pilate classes in Delhi, focus on the additional benefits of the Pilate which is more than just working off your rectus abdominal muscle.
 Pilate is more important than just getting a flat stomach.
-It brings the focus of the body to the muscle and generates forceful movements in other core muscle like thighs.
+It brings the focus of the body to the muscle and generates forceful movements in other core muscles like the thighs.